 2. Proper Nutrition For Healthy Hair

-Good nutrition means balanced food from a variety of natural sources such as meats, vegetables, fruits, nuts, lentils, dairy and few grains.
+Good nutrition means balanced food from a variety of natural sources such as meats, vegetables, fruits, nuts, lentils, dairy and a few grains.
 These food items should be organic and of high quality.
 Try to grow your own fruits and vegetables, which is better than even organic foods.

 Take a good daily multivitamin such as Glupride Multi, Zinc Plus Copper, Vitamin B12